One Life to Live storylines (2000–2013): 2009

 Viki runs in the next campaign to become Llanview's mayor following her and Charlie's double wedding with Clint and Nora, putting her against the villainous Mayor Lowell and Dorian Lord, who has agreed to become his campaign manager in order to assure that he wins.
 Meanwhile, John and Cole have teamed up to expose Llanview's drug ring in the middle of which, Starr and Hope are kidnapped by mobsters.
 This results in Shaun being shot and falling into a coma, and Brody being shot as he tries to rescue mother and daughter.
 John then arrests ringleader Mayor Lowell during a campaign rally for the election, where Lowell had called Viki out on all of her past.
 With Lowell in prison for his many crimes, Dorian decides to campaign in the election and uses gay-marriage rights to do just that.
 Dorian announces that she is in love with her gay campaign manager, Amelia, and they plan to tie the knot along with 21 other same-sex couples, which includes Nick and Kyle.
 Viki ends up winning the election. but when the Lord family matters have become far too serious, Viki steps down as mayor and Dorian becomes Llanview's next mayor.
 Unfortunately for her, Mitch is back in Llanview.
 He blackmails Dorian into firing Bo Buchanan as the police commissioner and Nora Hanen as the District Attorney at the Mayor's Ball on New Year's Eve.

 Layla Williamson (Tika Sumpter) began a relationship with gay-but-closeted Oliver Fish (Scott Evans).
 Layla eventually realizes that he is gay, and she and Cristian help him come out to the world while they fall in love themselves, despite feeling like they were betraying Evangeline.
-Fish reunites with his past love Kyle Lewis (Brett Claywell) at Dorian's big gay wedding, leaving Kyle's former fiance Nick Chavez jealous.
+Fish reunites with his past love Kyle Lewis (Brett Claywell) at Dorian's big gay wedding, leaving Kyle's former fiancé Nick Chavez jealous.

 Matthew's paralysis brings Nora and Bo closer together.
 They fall back in love and have an affair, despite that Clint and Nora had just tied the knot in August.
 Clint learns about the affair and kicks them out of the Buchanan Mansion.